Maghain Aboth Synagogue

-The Maghain Aboth Synagogue (Sinagog Maghain Aboth, מגן אבות or 'Shield of our Fathers') is a Hasidic Jewish congregation and synagogue, located at 24/26 Waterloo Street in Rochor, within the Central Area of Singapore.
+The Maghain Aboth Synagogue (Note: Sinagog Maghain Aboth; 马海阿贝犹太庙; מגן אבות or 'Shield of our Fathers') is a Hasidic Jewish congregation and synagogue, located at 24/26 Waterloo Street in Rochor, within the Central Area of Singapore.
 Constructed in 1878, it is the oldest and largest Jewish synagogue in Southeast Asia and the second largest in Asia itself, outside of Israel.

 Managed by the Jewish Welfare Board, it remains to be the main place of worship for the Jewish community in Singapore.
 It was designated as a national monument of Singapore in 1998.
 Today, the synagogue and its surroundings has served as the unofficial centre of Jewish activity in Singapore, with several Jewish buildings standing within its vicinity, including a kosher supermarket and a museum.